sharad-vm/udacity-data-analyst/README.md

 ### 1. Describe a data project you worked on recently.

+I recently worked on a Product Specialist challenge based on real-world data provided by Clover.
+Clover's management would like to get a sense for what types of merchants have been recently acquired and what types of concerns they may have with our products.
+They were looking for an analysis on their products and market share along with merchant concerns.
+They were looking for insights and stories that could be presented to the management and help them understand and make better decisions.

+As part of this challenge, I firstly used SQL to explore their data on devices, merchants and concerns and pull some basic statistics.
+The dataset had information on close to 100k merchants and 50k devices and numerous cases on merchant complaints and feedback.
+Later, to understand the distribution of data and recognize key relationships between various data points, I used Tableau to map data against devices and merchants.
+I then proceeded to perform a case analysis on merchant complaints and feedback.
+To make things easier for the management and to help them look into these relationships themselves, I created an interactive dashboard that provides a complete understanding of a device or merchant type right from the their relationship with each other to their history and current issues that are being tracked, all in one view.

+I also provided them with my recommendations on how to improve a device's market share, the company's relationship with their merchants by providing an time analysis on how a merchant's association with a device or Clover tracked over a period, merchant's experience, the company's overall market share and how they Clover could improve the number of issues being tracked currently.

+Performing this challenge on real world data let me in utilizing my skills in Tableau and SQL to help a company understand their data and issues provide insights on their product which also improved my skills in rightly using my technical skills to solve a real world business problem.

 ### 2. You are given a ten piece box of chocolate truffles.
 You know based on the label that six of the pieces have an orange cream filling and four of the pieces have a coconut filling.
 If you were to eat four pieces in a row, what is the probability that the first two pieces you eat have an orange cream filling and the last two have a coconut filling?

   chocolate truffles in the box = 10